Darkest Dungeon 2 Thoughts

 The pre-valley experience is ponderous for what it offers, feeling like mostly a delay from beginning a new run.
 Separately, the inn/pre-region setup is confusing -- critical concepts like applying inn items to buff relationships and characters are poorly explained and executed in the UX, and choosing the region should come earlier in the flow and not later as they affect downstream decisions like your load out.

-In all, it feels like several core segments don't hold up for something you need to play over and over again, and some of them for reasons of flavor.
+It feels like several core segments don't hold up for something you need to play over and over again, and some of them for reasons of flavor.
 These would have benefitted from stronger direction for the repeated experience and more attention to detail onboarding players to concepts and systems.

 COMBINATIORIAL EXPLOSIONS